Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/data-security-privacy.md

 ## Overview

-SkyMirror's data security and privacy framework establishes comprehensive policies, procedures, and technical controls to protect sensitive information, ensure regulatory compliance, and build trust with customers, partners, and employees.
+Skymirror's data security and privacy framework establishes comprehensive policies, procedures, and technical controls to protect sensitive information, ensure regulatory compliance, and build trust with customers, partners, and employees.
 This framework addresses the unique challenges of operating in the European market with AI-powered solutions while maintaining the highest standards of data protection and privacy.

 ## Strategic Principles